bldl/array-grouping-impl-tutorial/Modules/Module 7/Module7.md

 In order to avoid Monkey-Patching problems in the implementations we can do one of the following:

-1. Assign the property by overriding any user defined property changes
+1. Assign the property safely

 2. Use the standard object that is not user-patchable.